-BU-530 Globalization of Business
+BU-530 Globalization of Business 4.0 DO 0000 Grobuleution of Dubiness

 Students will identify and analyze various concepts and frameworks associated with the global business environment, including strategic analysis, growth and opportunity identification, and structure from both a cultural and an organizational perspective.
 Students will also explore international management practices and how they differ based upon the configuration of an organization.
 Prerequisite: BU 524